jsug9/hello-rails-back-end/README.md

 > In this project I implement a connection between a Ruby on Rails back-end and React front-end.

+## Front-end App
+To check the front-end of the app, check this [repo](https://github.com/jsug9/hello-react-front-end).

 ## Getting Started

 To get a local copy of the project, follow these steps: